Keibert Ruiz Preview, Player Props: Nationals vs. Braves

 Keibert Ruiz At The Plate

-- Ruiz is batting .409 with one homer during his last outings and is on a five-game hitting streak.
+- Ruiz is batting .455 with one homer during his last games and is on a six-game hitting streak.

+- Ruiz has picked up a hit in 88 of 135 games this year, with multiple hits 35 times.

-- In 12.7% of his games this year, he has hit a home run, and 3.3% of his trips to the dish.
+- He has gone deep in 12.6% of his games this year, and 3.2% of his plate appearances.

-- Ruiz has driven home a run in 44 games this season (32.8%), including more than one RBI in 11.2% of his games and producing three or more of his team's runs on five occasions..
+- Ruiz has had an RBI in 45 games this year (33.3%), including 15 multi-RBI outings (11.1%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 45 of 134 games this year, and more than once 5 times.
+- He has scored in 34.1% of his games this year, with two or more runs scored in 3.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.